jeremiah77923/jeremiah77923/README.md

 Hi there!
 Im Jeremiah! #

-Im a sophomore at UT Dallas majoring in Sotware Engineering.
+Im a Freshman at UT Dallas majoring in Sotware Engineering.

 About me: